Leon Edwards

-Leon Aaron Edwards (born 25 August 1991) is an English professional mixed martial artist.
-He currently competes in the Welterweight division in the Ultimate Fighting Championship (UFC), where he is the reigning UFC Welterweight Champion.
-A professional competitor since 2011, Edwards formerly competed for BAMMA, where he was the BAMMA Welterweight Champion.
-As of March 7, 2023, he is #4 in the UFC men's pound-for-pound rankings.
+Leon Edwards (born 25 August 1991) is an English professional mixed martial artist.
+He currently competes in the welterweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Welterweight Champion.
+A professional since 2011, Edwards formerly competed for BAMMA, where he was the BAMMA welterweight champion.
+As of 18 November 2025, he is #9 in the UFC welterweight rankings.